jewelltaylor/funclustVI/README.md

 ## Examples

 This is an example which shows you how to use the package to generate cluster assignments from functional data.
+Refer to above function definitions above for detailed requirements.

 ``` r
 #Import the funclustVI package